Heartbreak and Honor

-The bedding rustled, and a tear-logged voice whimpered, “Me be ascared.
-I hearded screaming.”
+The bedding rustled, and Lala, her voice tear-clogged, whimpered, “Me be afraid.
+I hearded fighting.”

 Advancing farther into the room, the intruder looked this way and that.
-Light from the passageway spilled across the threshold but failed to reach the bed or the room’s outer edges.
+Light from the passage spilled across the threshold but failed to reach the bed or the room’s outer edges.

 “A child?
 Might have told me,” he muttered in a clipped British accent while sheathing his weapons.
 “No matter, I suppose.
 A female’s a female.”